The Basement Mechanic's Guide to Testing Perpetual Motion Machines

 Motors and generators are electromagnetic machines, and electrical engineers have had long experience with them.
 Moving magnets and wires moving in a magnetic field continually radiate electromagnetic fields, and these can cause interference with nearby electronic equipment such as telephone, radio and television sets.
 Such interfering radiation can propagate directly as fields, or can be conducted over power lines.
-Commercial motors are designed to minimize these problems, are housed within partially shielding enclosures, and often have capacitive-inductive filters to reduce interference with other equipment.
+Commercial motors, designed to minimize these problems, are housed within partially shielding enclosures, and often have capacitive-inductive filters to reduce interference with other equipment.

 The experimenter's PMM magnet motor, however, is usually exposed and unshielded, without any attention given to designing it to minimize electromagnetic radiation.
 The output wave form is far from sinusoidal, and induction effects may modify the input wave form as well.
 These wave forms contain abrupt discontinuities and even sharp pulses and spikes, which simple electrical meters can't respond to properly.
 The radiated fields may affect the meter's circuitry directly.
-The output likely has a considerable phase angle between current and voltage.
-For these reasons, electrical meters can give false readings.
+Also, the output likely has a considerable phase angle between current and voltage.
+For these reasons, simple electrical meters can give false readings.

 Here's a checklist of pitfalls, and suggestions for finding them and ensuring they don't affect your measurements.